Marudi

 Marudi is a town in the Malaysian state of Sarawak, and is a part of the division of Miri.
 It is the seat of Marudi District, and is located on the banks of Baram River, about 100 km upstream from the river mouth.
-Marudi was the administrative centre of the northern region of Sarawak before Miri was established.
+Marudi was the administrative centre of the northern region of Sarawak before Miri was established in 1910.
 Marudi is considered as the cultural heart of the Orang Ulu, the highland tribes of Sarawak.
-It is also a transit gateway to Gunung Mulu National Park, a UNESCO World Heritage Site.
+It is also a transit gateway to Kelabit Highlands and Gunung Mulu National Park, a UNESCO World Heritage Site.

 History

-Charles Brooke succeeded James Brooke as the new Rajah of Sarawak in 1868.
+Up until 1882, the Baram area was ruled by the Sultan of Brunei.
+By that time, the Sultan was having a lot of trouble keeping these vicious tribes in the Baram region under control with their ongoing feuds and bloodletting.
+Towards the end of the 1800s, the conflicts and the growth of tribal territories had gotten dangerously near to his capital, endangering his personal safety.
+In this about 10,000 sqmi domain, the Sultan's power had never previously been used.
+The Malays never traveled into the interior of Baram out of dread of the Kayan tribe's fury.

-By 1883, the sultan of Brunei (Abdul Momin) ceded the Baram region (including Miri) to Charles Brooke.
+Since of this, the Sultan was willing to give up control of the region when Rajah Brooke extended his rule into the higher regions of Baram in exchange for a one-time payment of six thousand dollars annually, which the Foreign Office in England approved since they thought it was a reasonable price for the transfer.
+By 1883, the Sultan of Brunei (Abdul Momin) ceded the Baram region (including Miri) to Charles Brooke.